vaneguti110/MySQL-language/README.md

 # MySQL-language

-//Steps to start working with MySQL using php devserver
+###Steps to start working with MySQL using php devserver

-first when you start to work in php open the php devserver in the computer, click dashboard in the link of the php, then start the apache in http server to run the program, then start the MySQL in database to run the program, then start working with the text editor for instance sublime text and the url where is located the php devserver, it looks like these http://127.0.0.1/
+first when you start to work in php open the php devserver in the computer, click dashboard in the link of the php, then start the apache in http server to run the program, then start the MySQL in database to run the program, then start working with the text editor for instance sublime text and the url where is located the php devserver, it looks like these (http://127.0.0.1/)
-Then, look in the dashboard for the name Modules MySQL Administration: PhPMyAdmin click open then, it will go to the page to start working in MySQL this is the url of the page  27.0.0.1/eds-modules/phpmyadmin4551x160814153047/server_databases.php?db=&amp;token=43298883021ef11904743fb426f7828a
+Then, look in the dashboard for the name Modules MySQL Administration: PhPMyAdmin click open then, it will go to the page to start working in MySQL this is the url of the page  (27.0.0.1/eds-modules/phpmyadmin4551x160814153047/server_databases.php?db=&amp;token=43298883021ef11904743fb426f7828a)

 To set up a workplace,
 first need a database, go to database create one name accounts, then, click in account you can see it in the left side, create now a table inside the database account named users specifying how many table do i want to have for each user information.
 I set 5 columns, since i want to each users have a ID, username, password, first name, last name.
-After that, we write ID, then in type we put INT(means integer=number), then we scroll and look for index and put primary  (what means index primary it will look this value as primary key first access in the table), then A_I click it( what  means A_I stands for auto increment first value we have with increment by one with this, so it will create each user  a unique ID)
+After that, we write ID, then in type we put INT(means integer=number), then we scroll and look for index and put primary  (what means index primary it will look this value as primary key first access in the table), then A_I click it (what  means A_I stands for auto increment first value we have with increment by one with this, so it will create each user  a unique ID)

 So then, we write Username, then in type we put VARCHAR(we used this since it allows to put a length, since TEXT used  more memory instead, then we are putting a length of 20 characters.
 Then, we write Password, then in type we put VARCHAR(we used this since it allows to put a length, since TEXT used  more memory instead, then we are putting a length of 20 characters.